crleekwc/db_sync/README.md

 ## Overview

 DB Sync is a Python-based project designed to synchronize data between PostgreSQL databases across different hosts using TCP socket communication.
 This tool is particularly useful for scenarios where data needs to be extracted from a source database on one host, transferred securely over a network, and inserted into a target database on another host, even in disconnected environments.
+It includes advanced features such as schema application before data insertion and continuous monitoring of the source database for real-time synchronization of new data with persistent tracking between script executions.

 ## Features